 - Book Reviews

-- Requires a pre-submission inquiry; please contact the editor if you are interested in submitting an article for "Viewpoints"
+- Requires a pre-submission inquiry; please contact the editor if you are interested in submitting an article for these.

 - Submissions should be newsworthy pieces about topics including but not limited to medical innovation, policy, information technology, health care reform, delivery and payment innovation.